rubyrailstesting/chatwoo/README.md

 ## Features

-Chatwoot supports the following conversation channels:
+Chatwoot supports the following conversation channels: tegsybsh

  - **Website**: Talk to your customers using our live chat widget and make use of our SDK to identify a user and provide contextual support.
  - **Facebook**: Connect your Facebook pages and start replying to the direct messages to your page.